thehunmonkgroup/db-query-assistant/README.md

 Provides the following features on top of [node-db](http://nodejsdb.org) drivers:

  * Configurable connection pooling.
- * Issue multiple simultaneous queries, and get all results back in one callback when the last query completes.
+ * Issue multiple simultaneous queries, and get all results back in a callback when the last query completes.
  * Issue queries in series, getting the results for each previous query back before executing the next one.

 At this point it only supports the db-mysql driver, as I haven't abstracted the code to make the other drivers pluggable.
 Would be a simple thing to do though, feel free to submit a pull request!